pemsley/coot/blog/_posts/2022-08-28-Coot-Cryo-EM-Tutorial-Part-1.md

 ### 6.2 Ramachandran Plot Outliers

-It can be convenient to use Ramachandran Restraints to improve the Ramachandran Plot of the model:
+It can be convenient to use Ramachandran Restraints to improve the Ramachandran Plot of the model (not everyone approves of this):

    - Click the **R/RC** button
    - Tick **Use Torsion Restraints**